azuredevcollege/trainingdays/day3/challenges/05-challenge-cognitive-services.md

 The goal of Azure Cognitive Services is to help developers create applications that can see, hear, speak, understand and even begin to reason.
 These services can be categorized into six main pillars - _Vision_, _Speech_, _Language_, _Web Search_, _Decision_ and _Open AI_.

-We offer a separate training that will go into greater depth.
+We offer a separate training that will go into greater depth also covering Azure Machine Learning Services and MLOps - reach out to us if you are interested.
 Today we will focus on one Feature of the Azure Cognitive Service for Language to consolidate the understanding of these services.
-The Azure Cognitive Service for Language has many more features that work very similarly.
+The Azure Cognitive Service for Language has many more features that work very similarly and other Azure Cognitive Services work with the same concepts.

 | Service Name                                                                                           | Service Description                                                                                                                     | Feature Name                                                                                           | Feature Description                                                                                                                     |
 | :----------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------- |